 At Hugo House, young writers have the opportunity to explore, consume, and create great writing.
 Our classes encourage students to read as writers, to critique established work and the new work of their peers, and to take risks with their writing while exploring voice and language.
 In our open writing circles, mentorship program, open mics, writing camps, and literary events, we strive to create an innovative creative-writing space for all youth.
 All Hugo House programs, workshops, and field trips are taught by professional, published writers who are also experienced teachers of the craft.
 All programs are free unless otherwise specified, and scholarships are available for our writing camps and field trips.

 Write Time Poetry is a weekly drop-in writing circle facilitated by writer and teacher Karen Finneyfrock, with occasional guest instructors.

 Stage Fright is Hugo House’s youth open mic night.
 Since 1997, Stage Fright has been the place to share poetry, fiction, journals, songs, comedy routines, art, and more!

-Scribes is an intensive two-week summer writing program for middle and high school students.
+Scribes is a year-long series of weekend workshops and summer writing camps.
 Scribes students experience acclaimed guests, unique field trips, hands-on projects, and inspiring writing prompts.